-- plurilingual and pluricultural competences, which define the nature of language learning; - diversification of curricula, adapted not only to needs and objectives but also functioning according to the specific linguistic characteristics of each learner; and - openness to all that is involved in education, including the coexistence of school curricula and broader agendas as well as the nature of learning processes.
+- plurilingual and pluricultural competences, which completely decompartmentalize language learning; - diversification of curricula, adapted not only to needs and objectives but also functioning according to the specific linguistic constellation of each learner; and - openness to all that is involved in education, including the coexistence of school curricula and broader agendas as well as the possibility of modulating learning processes.

-Through these principles the CEFR introduces notions that carry over to the relations among neighbouring languages, the necessarily partial knowledge of languages, and the concept of individual profiles - essential to the European Language Portfolio - as well as the fundamental basis of modularity in work and communication, be it synchronous or asynchronous.
+Through these principles, the CEFR introduces crucial notions such as the relation between neighbouring languages, the necessarily partial knowledge of languages, and the concept of individual profiles - essential also to the European Language Portfolio - as well as modularity seen as a fundamental working method.

-The CEFR, in developing these pathways for reflexivity, provides a tool for teaching.
-Reflexivity is, indeed, basic to the notion of plurilingualism.
-In this respect, learning is not just restricted to language, but learning a language involves prior knowledge, sociocultural contexts, as well as the number of languages previously acquired and all that languages involve.
-Languages and cultures are not things that one learns independently through memorization or mental processes separated from one another.
-Many elements combine together to form communicative competence.
+The CEFR, in developing these pathways for reflexivity, provides a tool for all stakeholders concerned with language learning/teaching at different levels.
+The basis for reflexivity is, indeed, the notion of plurilingualism.
+According to this notion, language learning is not just restricted to acquiring each language separately, but rather is influenced by prior knowledge, sociocultural contexts, as well as the number of languages previously acquired, and this no matter what languages are involved.
+Languages and cultures are not things that one learns independently through memorisation or mental processes separated from one another.
+They combine together to form communicative competence.
 All knowledge and language experiences contribute to it; languages interrelate with one another as people interact with each other.
-To participate in communicative acts all people make use of different competences in flexible manners adapted to the situation and other interacting with them.
+To participate in communicative acts all people make use of different competences in flexible manners adapted to the situation and other people interacting with them.

-From this perspective, the goals of learning a language involve a fundamental transformation from a view that considers learning to be restricted to two or three languages in isolation based on the model of an "ideal native speaker".
-Instead, language learning involves developing a linguistic repertoire in which all language competences have their proper place.
-This paradigm change requires changes in assessment practices as well.
+From this perspective, the goals of learning a language involve a fundamental transformation: from a view that considers learning to be restricted to two or three languages in isolation based on the model of an "ideal native speaker" to the idea that language learning involves developing a linguistic repertoire in which all language competences have their proper place.
+This paradigm shift requires changes in assessment practices as well.

-It remains to be seen how these concepts can be reasonably transposed into ordinary practices that establish equilibrium between the demands of institutions and the public as well as the aims of the CEFR.
-The vision presented by the CEFR offers certainty as well as reassurance for teachers who follow its line of reasoning, can progressively adopt the various notions that form its richness, and can function in their working contexts in an appropriately professional culture that invites reflection and efficiency.
+The conventions of teaching practices or formal exams may not correspond neatly to this philosophy.
+It remains therefore to be seen how these concepts can be reasonably transposed into ordinary practices that establish equilibrium between the demands of institutions and the aims of the CEFR.
+The vision presented by the CEFR appears quite reassuring for teachers: they are in fact encouraged to progressively adopt the various notions that form its richness, and can function in their working contexts in an appropriately professional culture that invites reflection and efficiency.

-From these perspectives, the present Guide has been conceived and presented in direct relation to a Kit for professional and self-development wherein reflection and pedagogical practices form a constant synergy.
+From these perspectives, the present guide has been conceived and presented in direct relation to a kit for professional development wherein reflection and pedagogical practices form a constant synergy.